Rainbow even cycles: graphs

 \begin{corollary} If $\fF$ is a \fw graph with $\cP(\fF) = \{\sG_1, \dotsc, \sG_m\}$ and $\sC \subseteq \fF$ is a cycle, then there exists $i \in [m]$ such that $\sC \subseteq \sG_i$. \end{corollary}

 \begin{proof} Write $V \eqdef V(\fF)$.
 We prove \Cref{coro:fgraph,coro:cycleinpart} by induction on $m$.

 If $m=1$, then \Cref{coro:cycleinpart} is trivially true.
-To see that \Cref{coro:fgraph} holds, it suffices to check the cases when $\fF$ is a long rainbow odd cycle or a bad piece or a rainbow tree.
+To see that \Cref{coro:fgraph} holds, we need to check the cases when $\fF$ is a long rainbow odd cycle or a bad piece or a rainbow tree.
 Indeed, we have

 Suppose $m \ge 2$ then.
 Assume without loss that the identity $\sigma(i) \eqdef i$ satisfies \Cref{thm:fsteps}.
 Then

 by applying the inductive hypothesis to $\fF_{m-1}$ and noticing that $|V(\fF_{m-1}) \cap V(\sG_m)| \le 1$.
 Also, we have $\sC \subseteq \fF_{m-1}$ or $\sC \subseteq \sG_m$ because the shared vertex of $\fF_{m-1}$ and $\sG_m$, if exists, is a cut vertex of $\fF$.
 By applying the inductive hypothesis to $\fF_{m-1}$, we can find some $i \in [m]$ such that $\sC \subseteq \sG_i$. \end{proof}